 Edition 2019 was held from 18 - 22 September

-The Press Release on the Biennale of Luanda is available here
+The Preliminary Report of the Biennale of Luanda is available here

 List of all the Official Partners and Sponsors of the Biennale of Luanda